jm-c/MITgcm/verification/front_relax/README.md

 The **secondary** test ***input.in_p/*** dir is the same as the primary test but converted to use P-coordinates instead of height coordinates.
-For the purpose of comparing P and Z coordinate, gravity and reference density 'rhoNil' are set to round number (respectively *10* and *1000*) to facilitate conversions.
+For the purpose of comparing P and Z coordinates, gravity and reference density 'rhoNil' are set to round number (respectively *10* and *1000*) to facilitate conversions.
 It uses the advective form of GM with same Redi and GM diffusivity (see: *input.in_p/data.gmredi*).